What is an electrophysiology study?

-Once the local anesthetic has taken effect, your doctor will insert a sheath, or introducer,
+Once the local anesthetic has taken effect, your healthcare provider will insert a

-vessel from trauma of the equipment passing through the vessel.
+the surrounding blood vessels from trauma as the equipment is passed through the vessel.

 One or more catheters will be put into the sheath and into the blood vessel.
-The doctor
+The healthcare

-will thread the catheters through the blood vessel into the right side of the heart.
+provider will thread the catheters through the blood vessel into the right side of

-Fluoroscopy (a special type of X-ray that is displayed on a TV monitor), is used to
+the heart.
+Fluoroscopy (a special type of X-ray that is displayed on a TV monitor)

-Once the catheter(s) is in the right place, your doctor will send very
+Once the catheter(s) is in the right place, your healthcare provider will send very

-small electrical

-impulses to certain areas within the heart.
-You may feel your heart beat stronger
+small electrical impulses to certain areas within the heart.
+You may feel your heart

-and faster.
-If a heart rhythm abnormality is started, you may feel lightheaded or
+beat stronger and faster.
+If a heart rhythm abnormality is started, you may feel lightheaded

-dizzy.
+or dizzy.
 Medicine may be given or a shock may be delivered to stop the arrhythmia.
-You

-If a certain area of tissue is found to be causing a rhythm problem, the doctor may
+If a certain area of tissue is found to be causing a rhythm problem, the healthcare

-do an ablation to destroy the abnormal tissue.
-This is done with heat (radio waves,
+provider may do an ablation to destroy the abnormal tissue.
+This is done with heat

 Sometimes adrenaline type medicines are given to help induce arrhythmia.
 You may feel